Narrabundah Ballpark: 2012-13 ABL Championship Series

 The Fort hosted the best of three game championship series in the ABL in 2012–13.
 Canberra Cavalry played Perth Heat for the right to be crowned ABL Champions.
 The series and thus the Fort was broadcast live on Fox Sports in Australia and live to over 40 countries worldwide with a potential reach of 40 million homes.

 8 February 2013, a crowd of 2,013 turned out for game one and witnessed a close intense match which resulted in the Canberra Cavalry claiming a 6–4 victory to take a 1–0 series lead.

 9 February 2013, Canberra won the 2012–13 series by defeating Perth 7–6 in game two of the series at Narrabundah.
-A venue record crowd of 2,043 turned out for the match as the Cavs won their first ever Championship in the franchise's history.
+A then venue record crowd of 2,043 turned out for the match as the Cavs won their first ever Championship in the franchise's history.
 The series victory also meant the ACT held the Claxton Shield for the first time in its 78-year history.